jschicht/IndxCarver/readme.txt

 IndxCarver

 This is a simple tool to dump individual INDX records.
-It scans the input for the signature on either each byte or on each sector/512 bytes.
+It scans the input for signatures in addition to record validations.
 Input must be a file.

 Syntax is:
-IndxCarver.exe /InputFile: /OutputPath: /ScanAllBytes:
+IndxCarver.exe /InputFile: /OutputPath:

 Examples
 IndxCarver.exe /InputFile:c:\memdump.bin
-IndxCarver.exe /InputFile:c:\memdump.bin /ScanAllBytes:1
+IndxCarver.exe /InputFile:c:\memdump.bin
-IndxCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp /ScanAllBytes:0
+IndxCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp
-IndxCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp /ScanAllBytes:1
+IndxCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp

 If no input file is given as parameter, a fileopen dialog is launched.
 Output will default to program directory if omitted.
 Output is split in 3, in addition to a log file.
 Example output may look like:
 Carver_Indx_2015-02-14_21-46-54.log